Foundations of Self-Programming Agents: 2022-2023

-In this last part of the course, we make connections with Decision Processes, and Reinforcement Learning.
-The point is that in some cases the agents have a simulator of the environment instead of a formal specification, so it needs to learn its strategies to achieve its task in the environment.
+In this last part of the course, we make connections with Decision Processes and Reinforcement Learning.
+The point is that in some cases the agent has a simulator of the environment instead of a formal specification, so it needs to learn its strategies to achieve its task in the environment.
 Sometimes even the task is only implicitly specified through rewards.
-The key issue is that the kind of property we are often interested in (the one that we specify in LTL or LTLf ) are non-Markovian, and hence we need to introduce non-Markovian characteristics in decision processes and reinforcement learning.
+The key issue is that the kind of properties we are often interested in (the ones that we specify in LTL or LTLf ) are non-Markovian, and hence we need to introduce non-Markovian characteristics in decision processes and reinforcement learning.

 - Ronen I. Brafman, Giuseppe De Giacomo, Fabio Patrizi: LTLf/LDLf Non-Markovian Rewards.
 AAAI 2018: 1771-1778 *

 - Rodrigo Toro Icarte, Toryn Q. Klassen, Richard Anthony Valenzano, Sheila A. McIlraith: Using Reward Machines for High-Level Task Specification and Decomposition in Reinforcement Learning.
 ICML 2018: 2112-2121 *

 - Giuseppe De Giacomo, Luca Iocchi, Marco Favorito, Fabio Patrizi: Foundations for Restraining Bolts: Reinforcement Learning with LTLf/LDLf Restraining Specifications.
 ICAPS 2019: 128-136 *

 - Ronen I. Brafman, Giuseppe De Giacomo: Regular Decision Processes: A Model for Non-Markovian Domains.
 IJCAI 2019: 5516-5522 *